SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Experiment

 \textbf{Reducing Integration Accuracy.} We first illustrate the reliability of SAD-Flower when the accuracy of integrating the controlled ODE in \eqref{eq:control_ode} is small, which we measure through the number of ODE discretization steps.
 As illustrated on the right of \cref{fig:ODE+time}, increasing the number of ODE steps improves dynamic consistency since the controller in \eqref{eq:CBF_CLF_control_law} has more opportunities to intervene.
 Even with as few as 25 ODE steps, the inconsistency is relatively small and corresponds only to minor jittering behavior in the trajectories as illustrated in \cref{fig:abla_combined}.
 With $\approx 100$ ODE steps, dynamic consistency is practically achieved.
 Safety and admissibility are ensured for the whole range of considered ODE steps (not depicted).
 In contrast, the rewards continue to grow for finer discretizations, which cause higher computational complexity.
 Thus, SAD-Flower allows to trade-off performance and complexity, while simultaneously ensuring constraint satisfaction and dynamic consistency.\looseness=-1

-\textbf{Handling Stricter Test-Time Constraints.} To evaluate the robustness of our method under unseen conditions, we test it with increasingly restrictive constraints.
-For this, we reduce the allowed torso height by $0.2$ and $0.35$ in the Hopper environment.
-Although the rewards achieved by SAD-Flower decrease with tighter constraints, this effect is caused by the conflict of constraints and the objective.
-Thus, other methods enforcing state constraints, e.g., SafeDiffuser, also exhibit this behavior.
+\textbf{Handling Stricter Test-Time Constraints.} To evaluate the robustness of our method under unseen conditions, we test it with increasingly restrictive constraints by reducing the allowable torso height by $0.2$ and $0.35$ in the Hopper environment.
+As shown in \cref{fig:abla_tighten_constraint}, tighter constraints naturally reduce rewards due to their conflict with the task objective, a trend also observed in other state-constrained methods such as SafeDiffuser.
 Notably, the rewards of SAD-Flower are generally at least on par with these methods, even though the baselines exhibit significant admissibility and dynamic consistency violations.
-This clearly demonstrates the strong robustness of SAD-Flower in handling unseen test-time constraints.
+This clearly demonstrates the strong robustness of SAD-Flower in handling unseen test-time constraints. \looseness=-1

-\textbf{Scalability in High-Dimensional Tasks.} To evaluate the scalability of our approach in complex, contact-rich manipulation settings, we additionally consider the D4RL Adroit Relocate task, which involves a 39-dimensional state space and a 30-dimensional action space.
-This dexterous grasping environment poses significant challenges due to the need for precise contact interactions and high-dimensional control.
-We define the state constraint via the arm’s position to avoid collisions and the action constraint through actuator limits.
-As shown in \cref{tab:dexterous_grasping_performance}, standard flow matching achieves moderate task success but suffers from frequent violations of safety and admissibility constraints due to unconstrained sampling.
-In contrast, SAD-Flower consistently satisfies both state and action constraints, demonstrating its ability to scale to high-dimensional robotic systems while maintaining constraint enforcement.
-This result underscores the robustness and generality of our control-augmented framework in realistic manipulation tasks.
+\textbf{Scalability in High-Dimensional Tasks.} To assess the scalability, we evaluate SAD-Flower on the D4RL Adroit Relocate task, a dexterous manipulation benchmark (39D state and 30D action) that requires high-dimensional control.
+We impose state constraints via the arm’s position for collision avoidance and action constraints through actuator limits.
+As shown in \cref{tab:dexterous_grasping_performance}, standard flow matching achieves moderate success but violates constraints due to unconstrained sampling.
+In contrast, our approach consistently satisfies both state and action constraints, demonstrating its ability to scale to high-dimensional robotic systems.